11ty/11ty-website/docs/accessibility.md

 ## Accessibility Resources

-One of the best ways to immerse yourself in the accessibility development community is to stand on the shoulders of the giants that have gone before.

 * [The A11Y Project](https://www.a11yproject.com/) (their website is Built with Eleventy!), including their incredible [Accessibility Checklist](https://www.a11yproject.com/checklist/)
 * [GOV.UK Service Manual: Understanding WCAG 2.1](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag)
 * [WebAIM’s WCAG 2 Checklist](https://webaim.org/standards/wcag/checklist)